 If you’re at a loss for how to create a registry, check out our registry checklist to help you get started.

 Is It OK To Throw A Baby Shower For A Second Or Third Child?

 But don’t assume the second shower has to be exactly like the first one.
 Maybe the second or third time around, you plan an intimate brunch with only the girls.
-The parents-to-be most likely have everything they need anyway, so just go and have fun.
+The parents-to-be most likely have everything they need anyway, so just go and have fun at this baby sprinkle.

 Remember, a baby shower is about two things: gifts and conversations.
 Even if you aren’t “showering” the guests of honor with gifts like you did during the first party, enjoying each other’s company is still an important part of celebrating their new bundle of joy.

 Now that we’ve covered a few baby shower guidelines, it’s time to get to the fun part: baby shower ideas!
-So, to help you plan the best get-together possible, here are 15 unique baby shower ideas.
-Enjoy!
+So, to help you plan the best get-together possible, here are 55 ideas for an in-person baby shower.

 In all honesty, a baby shower can be whatever the mommy-to-be and her friends find enjoyable.
 But don’t forget to take into account the baby on the way and what the mommy can and cannot safely do.
 Use the baby shower ideas below to get your creativity flowing.

 Baby showers are traditionally ladies only, but you can mix things up by inviting daddy’s friends, too.
 If you choose to go this route, consider things like: